Payback 2

-Payback 2 is a 2012 mobile online multiplayer action game developed and published by Apex Designs Entertainment Ltd. It is the sequel to the 2001's Payback, and was released on 4 October 2012 for iOS, became free-to-play in 2013, and was released for Android on 10 October 2014 under the title Payback 2 - The Battle Sandbox.
+Payback 2 is a 2012 mobile action video game developed and published by Apex Designs Entertainment Ltd. The sequel to the Grand Theft Auto-inspired 2001 game Payback, it was released on 4 October 2012 for iOS, became free-to-play in 2013, and was released for Android on 10 October 2014 via Google Play, where it is titled "Payback 2 - The Battle Sandbox".

+Payback 2 is a 3D game with both single-player and online multiplayer gameplay, encompassing organised crime, violence, gang warfare, and racing.
+It is primarily a third-person shooter, racing game, and open-world game, with a variety of drivable vehicles and weapons.
+In the game's single-player story mode, the player participates in a criminal underworld by carrying out missions received by answering ringing payphones.

 Gameplay

+Story mode

-Payback 2 has a single-player "story" mode consisting of multiple chapters, the usual objective of each chapter being for the player to complete missions in order to obtain enough money to complete the chapter, unlocking the next.
+Payback 2 has a single-player "story" mode consisting of multiple chapters.
+The usual objective of each chapter is for the player to complete missions in order to earn enough money to complete the chapter, unlocking the next.
 The player receives a mission after answering a ringing payphone, where instructions from "the boss" are given via an accomplice.
-The mission instructions include various criminal acts such as assassination, robbery or racing.
-The player may also obtain money from activities such as destroying vehicles, killing pedestrians and delivering certain things.
-After committing crimes, the player has to avoid being arrested or killed by the police, SWAT or military.
+The mission instructions include criminal acts such as assassination, robbery, illegal racing, and clandestine deliveries.
+The player also earns money instantly from certain acts such as destroying vehicles and killing pedestrians.
+After committing crimes, the player must avoid being arrested or killed by the police, SWAT, or military.

+Campaign mode

-Payback 2s "campaign" mode consists of multiple "episodes", each of which contains various kinds of solo or team events played against or with the AI characters.
-Some of these events include: "Brawl", the objective being kill the most opponents; "Gang Warfare", practically "Brawl" but with two teams; "Capture the Swag", a parody of the outdoor game Capture the Flag; "Conquest", where the player must claim parts of the map; "Kingpin", similar to "Conquest"; "Race", where the player races against the AI characters in various vehicles around various routes in the different maps; "Sprint", practically "Race", but the routes are shorter; and "Knockout", like "Race", but the player in last place is eliminated on an interval.
+Payback 2s "campaign" mode consists of multiple "episodes", which are various types of solo or team events played with the AI characters.
+Some of these events include: "Brawl", the objective being kill the most opponents; "Gang Warfare", practically "Brawl" but with two teams; "Capture the Swag", a parody of the outdoor game Capture the Flag; "Conquest", where the two teams must occupy and defend multiple locations; "Kingpin", similar to "Conquest", but a free-for-all with only one zone at a time; "Race", where the player races against the AI characters in various vehicles around various routes in the different maps; "Sprint", practically "Race", but the routes are shorter; and "Knockout", like "Race", but the player in last place is eliminated on an interval.

+Online multiplayer

-Payback 2s multiplayer mode lets players create and configure multiplayer versions of the event types mentioned above, that are hosted on one of the four proprietary game servers of choice.
+Payback 2s online multiplayer mode lets players create and configure multiplayer versions of the event types mentioned above, that are hosted on one of the four proprietary game servers of choice.
 Once the first round finishes, the players can then vote between two randomly generated configurations for the next game.
 Private multiplayer matches are created in the same way, and the creator can share the four character long "shortcode", which is required to join, with whoever they want to play with.
 On completion of a public or private match, players earn an amount of "XP" depending on their result.

+Music

-The music used in Payback 2s startup cutscene is Requiem Mass in D minor - Lacrimosa dies illa by Wolfgang Amadeus Mozart.
+Payback 2s startup cutscene has an accompanying soundtrack of Requiem Mass in D minor - Lacrimosa dies illa by Wolfgang Amadeus Mozart.
+No music other than this is featured in the game.